khval/BetterFakeMode/README.md

 For the users, I put in some work to make sure does not  crash too badly, but don’t expect it to work on anything else then the tests provided.

+# What will work with this patch?

+Mostly nothing will wotk with this patch, don't use it :-)

 # Priority

 Ok here is native plan for this project.